Back

 Our unconscious mind craves rewards, which is why instant gratification solutions are so easy to make.
 No one can work for six months waiting for a reward to materialize when the job is done.

 Instead, it pays to create milestones and short intervals for our primitive brains to follow and get the rewards they crave.
 The easiest way is to give yourself breaks while you study, so you can do exactly what you want.
-For example, if a moment of browsing your social networking site is your reward, allow yourself a ten-minute session of social media once an hour after studying.
+For example, if a moment of browsing your socials is your reward, allow yourself a ten-minute session after an hour after studying.
 This will harness a potential time thief as a reward for the unconscious mind.

 7 – Get enough sleep to maintain your concentration